1997 Turkish military memorandum: Aftermath

 Erbakan was forced to resign as a result of the military memorandum.
 Although DYP, RP, and BBP declared they should form the new government with the premiership of Tansu Çiller, Demirel appointed ANAP leader Mesut Yılmaz to form the new government.
 He formed a new coalition government with Bülent Ecevit (DSP leader) and Hüsamettin Cindoruk (the founder and the leader of DTP, a party founded after 28 February Process by former DYP members) on 30 June 1997.
 The Welfare Party was closed by the Constitutional Court of Turkey in 1998 for violating the constitution's separation of religion and state clause.
 Erbakan was banned from politics for five years, and former MP members and mayors of RP joined the successor Virtue Party.
 Istanbul mayor Recep Tayyip Erdoğan from the Virtue Party, was soon afterwards given a prison sentence after he read a nationalist and Islamist poem at a public function where he was present as mayor, and he was banned from politics for five years as well.

 In the 1999 general elections, the Virtue Party won several seats in the parliament but it was not as successful as the Welfare Party in the 1995 general elections.
-One of the MP members of the party was Merve Kavakçı who wore an Islamic headscarf.
+One of the MP members of the party was Merve Kavakçı who wore an Islamic headscarf while coming to the parliament, which was against the dress code at the time and caused an incident.
 The Virtue Party was also closed by the Constitutional Court in 2001.
 Although Erdoğan was still banned from politics, he managed to form the Justice and Development Party (AKP), a reformist party that declared that it would not be a political party with an Islamist axis, as the Welfare Party and the Virtue Party of the ousted Erbakan had been before him.
 The traditional Islamists who did not favor this route formed the Felicity Party.